zumen-org/zumen/README.md

 `WM_CLASS` (`openrgb`) is the `class`, and `_NET_WM_NAME` (`OpenRGB`) is the `name`.

+## Gotchas
+If the `name` you obtained from `xprop` does not work, the application likely changes its name after launching.
+To get around this, you need to find the name the application uses as soon as it launches.

 ## Compiling

 Zumen is written in Typescript, and can be made into an executable binary using [Deno](https://deno.land).